ryanjagdfeld/ionic-tour-of-heroes/README.md

 First, and this is where the project is currently at, I followed the [Angular Tour of Heroes](https://angular.io/tutorial/tour-of-heroes) tutorial to have an existing Angular app to begin with.

-Next, we will add the functionality of the device camera to the app to take a photos of our heroes.
+Next, we will add the functionality of the device camera to the app to take photos of our heroes.

 ### More to come...